lvgl/lvgl/docs/README.md

     python build.py skip_latex clean

-You may have to use the following command if you are un a Unix like OS
+You may have to use the following command if you are on a Unix like OS

     python3 build.py skip_latex clean